sunshine69/ansible-role-sonar-server/README.md

 The database setup needs to be done first.
 We need a database host, name, user and password and the user is the owner of the database.

-If the var `sonar_dbtype` is 'h2' then it will use the internal H2 database and ignore all other database settings.
+If the var `sonar_dburl` (see below) is not provided then it will use the internal H2 database and ignore all other database settings.
 This is for test deployment only.

 Role Variables